emard/ulx3s/README.md

 [f32c](http://github.com/f32c/f32c) SOC,
 it should be also good to other projects.

-ULX3S will carry all digital logic on our our research, education and makerspace projects in next 5 years.
+ULX3S will carry all digital logic on our research, education and makerspace projects in next 5 years.

 ULX3S is standalone embeddable gadget with onboard display, buttons,